top of page

 • Responsible: Who is ultimately responsible for doing the task?

-• Accountable: Who is the decision-maker and accountable that the job is successfully completed?
+• Accountable: Who is the decision-maker accountable for ensuring that the job is successfully completed?

 • Consult with: Who needs to know the details and requirements so they can provide meaningful input to the task